 - Stop the cable from becoming pulled or twisted is within the cable gland’s remit.

-They mainly work as a sealing device that protects the enclosures on electrical equipment.
+It works as a sealing device that protects the enclosures on electrical equipment.
 Additionally, they act as a seal to the ingestion point and stop impurities from outside to cause any damage to the electrical system and the cable.
-Environmental contaminations like dirt, fluid, or water cause damage to the cable joints and may be disjoined from the electrical parts.
+Environmental contaminations like dirt, fluid, or water cause damage to the cable joints and may also cause them to disjoin from the electrical parts.
 Therefore, cable glands stop cables from being pulled and twisted out of the machine.

 Earth continuity in an armoured cable.
 If the cable gland has a metallic construction that requires testing to ensure its ability to withstand any strong short-circuits or fault currents.